EdwardShiung/AutoBreak_VSCode-Extension/README.md

   git clone https://github.com/EdwardShiung/Delete-Function-VSCode-Extension.git
 ```

-- Enter to the Delete-Function file
+- Enter to the AutoBreak file

 - Install the Required Dependencies by Running
 ```bash